History of Microsoft Word: Word for DOS

 Word 4.0 for DOS was released in 1987 and added support for revision marks (equivalent to the Track Changes feature in more recent Word versions), search/replace by style and macros stored as keystroke sequences.
 Computer Intelligence estimated that year that Microsoft had 4% of the Fortune 1000 PC word processor market.
+By 1988 Word and WordPerfect were the two leading word processors, each competing with the other in frequently adding features and lowering prices, and with significantly more market shares than DisplayWrite 4 and MultiMate.

 Word 5.0 for DOS, released in 1989, added support for bookmarks, cross-references and conditions and loops in macros, remaining backwards compatible with Word 3.0 macros.
 The macro language differed from the WinWord 1.0 WordBasic macro language.

 Word 5.5 for DOS, released in 1990, significantly changed the user interface, with popup menus and dialog boxes.
 Even in graphics mode, these graphical user interface (GUI) elements got the monospace ASCII art look and feel found in text mode programs like Microsoft QuickBasic.

 Word 6.0 for DOS, the last Word for DOS version, was released in 1993, at the same time as Word 6.0 for Windows (16-bit) and Word 6.0 for Macintosh.
 Although Macintosh and Windows versions shared the same code base, the Word for DOS was different.
 The Word 6.0 for DOS macro language was compatible with the Word 3.x-5.x macro language while Word 6.0 for Windows and Word 6.0 for Macintosh inherited WordBasic from the Word 1.0/2.0 for Windows code base.
 The DOS and Windows versions of Word 6.0 had different file formats.